-- an overview of the domain that will be addressed during the specific week of training,

-- the big question,

-- a key reading,

-- expectations for Trainees, class teachers and Mentors and

-- a series of school-based tasks.

-The content will be supported by an accompanying Curriculum Connections video that will review expectations and provide a summary of the evidence that underpins training.
-These will also pick up on anything additional that will need to be addressed during that week.
+The booklet is organised weekly, with overviews of the domain that will be addressed that week; the big question, a reading, expectations for Trainees, class teachers and Mentors as well as a series of school-based tasks.
+Each week will be supported by an accompanying Curriculum Connections video that will pick up on anything additional that will need to be addressed.